We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Price: $$

 Rogaine is one of the most popular hair growth products on the market.
-If you’re looking for a stronger percentage of minoxidil or a formula that you can use only once a day, the brand’s 5 percent unscented minoxidil foam may be your perfect match.
+If you’re looking for a stronger percentage of minoxidil or a formula that you can use only once a day, the brand’s 5% unscented minoxidil foam may be your perfect match.

 Rogaine has a satisfaction guarantee policy, meaning the brand will offer a full refund if you aren’t impressed with the results after 120 days of daily use.
 The company recommends using the product for at least 3 to 6 months to see results.
 Out of the website’s more than 1,000 reviews, a majority of reviewers praised the product’s effectiveness in helping grow hair in spots where their scalp was once visible.

-Some 1-star reviewers share their experience with allergic reactions and scalp sensitivity, while others say they saw no noticeable changes or felt they were losing more hair.
+Some reviewers who gave the product 1 star share their experience with allergic reactions and scalp sensitivity, while others say they saw no noticeable changes or felt they were losing more hair.
 Though we can’t speak to these customers’ experiences, minoxidil extends the growth cycle of your hair, which can cause additional shedding at the beginning of treatment.

 Best for strengthening